Skip to main content

 #

 Copilot’s competitive advantage has always been ubiquity: wherever you work, it works.
 That advantage is unchanged.
-What changed today is the business model.
+What changed this quarter is the business model — and, with the Copilot App, the first real attempt to get Copilot out from behind an IDE window.

 Pricing (as of June 1, 2026):